 In many ways this book is a kind of homecoming—not just for Peretur but for me: a coming-together of two parts of my career.
 So I’m thrilled it will be published in an unusual editorial collaboration between two of Macmillan’s imprints: Farrar, Straus and Giroux (publisher of Hild and my other non-SF novels), and Tor.com (publisher of science fiction, fantasy, and horror).
 Excitingly, there is budget for five interior illustrations—and they are beautiful!
 This is going to be a gorgeous, gift-worthy item.

 Here’s a very short (3-minute) clip of me reading the beginning:

-It will be published in world English in hardcover, ebook, and audio on 19 April, 2022.
+It will be published in English, worldwide, in hardcover, ebook, and audio on 19 April, 2022.

-Meanwhile, you can pre-order the audio, hardcover, and ebook editions now from most book retailers:
+Meanwhile, you can pre-order the audio (narrated by me), hardcover, and ebook editions now from most book retailers:

 Or see this enormous list of independent booksellers in the UK, US, Canada, Australia, New Zealand, and Ireland.

 For those interested in review copies, or anything else related to marketing and publicity, the people to contact at Tordotcom are Senior Associate Director of Publicity Alexis Saarela and Senior Associate Director of Marketing Theresa DeLucci.

 *Not a fan of diminutive nouns: Peretur’s not a Heroine, Nimuë’s not a Sorceress, and I most definitely am not an Authoress